 “Since the upgrade, we can monitor and review more cameras than ever before, faster than ever before, while being confident that every action is being logged automatically in order to generate a clear and transparent audit trail.”Sean Tuckey, CCTV Crime and Disorder Manager, Islington Council

-Keeping the public safe, preventing crime and anti-social behavior, and investigating incidents – particularly in areas affected by gang, drug, and alcohol-related issues – is a round-the-clock job for the borough’s award-winning surveillance team.
+Keeping the public safe, preventing crime and anti-social behavior, and investigating incidents – particularly in areas affected by issues relating to gangs, drugs, and alcohol – is a round-the-clock job for the borough’s award-winning surveillance team.

 Before moving to the new control center location, footage from 165 public space cameras – linked by 17km of fiber optic backbone cable – could be viewed, controlled, and recorded by operators using Synectics Synergy command and control solution.